Das häßliche Mädchen: Plot summary

 Lotte März (Dolly Haas) is hired as a secretary at an insurance company because she is ugly; introducing her to the (male) accountants, the personnel manager says, "I hope that you will finally be able to work in peace."
 The men harass her and conspire to lure her into a compromising position by having one of them, Fritz Mahldorf (Max Hansen) pretend to find her attractive.
 The manager discovers her in an embrace with Fritz and fires her.
 The self-absorbed Fritz, showing remorse that is unusual for him, arranges for her to be rehired as assistant to Director Mönckeberg (Otto Wallburg, a comical figure).
 Lotte has fallen for him, but he makes a date at his flat with the Director's girlfriend, Lydia (Genia Nikolaieva).
 Soon after she arrives, so does Lotte, and then so does the jealous Director.
 Farcical misunderstandings ensue, including the discovery of Lydia's fur coat and a fancy-dress ball at the Director's villa in which Lotte dresses as a pirate (just like the Director).
-Lotte undergoes a complete makeover at a beauty parlour: haircut, perm and facial—and is transformed into an attractive flapper.
+Lotte undergoes a complete makeover at a beauty parlour: haircut, perm, and facial—and is transformed into an attractive flapper.
 (As The New York Times reviewer put it, "As always, however, the ugly duckling becomes a disturbingly graceful swan.")
 Fritz falls in love with her and love triumphs, although he remains a flatterer and a deceiver and she has contemplated suicide.

 Critical theories

 The film has been seen as a treatment of the exclusion of Jews through the metaphor of the familiar trope of sexism and the need for women to self-present as acceptably feminine.
 Lotte's initial ugliness translates as "she looks too Jewish."
 Early in the film, she protests, "But I haven't done anything to you!", which applies also to the situation of the Jews.
-Hansen, the presumed Jew with characteristically "Jewish" features, playing Fritz, the tormentor with the stereotypically German name, and Haas, the blonde and childish-looking Lotte being excoriated as "ugly" (i.e. Jewish) effect a displacement of the problem of otherness in order to enact a narrative of accommodation making use of the traditional romantic comedy plot of the girl getting a makeover to attract the boy.
+Hansen, the presumed Jew with characteristically "Jewish" features, playing Fritz, the tormentor with the stereotypically German name, and Haas, the blonde and childish-looking Lotte being excoriated as "ugly" (i.e. Jewish) effect a displacement of the problem of otherness to enact a narrative of accommodation making use of the traditional romantic comedy plot of the girl getting a makeover to attract the boy.